Pran54/Word-Maker/Basic Django.md

 Admin Page
 ==========
 -add /admin to the server URL
--The login is your superuser thing (david9517, tcgm) -Have to edit the admin.py file
+-The login is your superuser thing
+-Have to edit the admin.py file

 from django.contrib import admin